bradley-curran/fix-yarn-global-packages/README.md

 Can't access them since updating `node`?

-Use `fix-yarn-global` to use your global packages again!
+Use `fix-yarn-global-packages` to use your global packages again!

 ## Installation